Online Retail Sales Training

 Product or technical training is passive and concerned with facts.
 The learner has to do nothing.

-Both types of learning need to be understood clearly and the learners need to know why each type of training is important.
+Both types of learning need to be understood clearly, and the learners need to know why each type of training is important.

 Online retail sales training has to show learners they are gaining life skills.
-View an excerpt below
+View an excerpt below.

 What is Online Retail Sales Training and What Should It Involve?

-At a minimum, the training of soft skills of selling covers everything from how to listen to a shopper, how to greet a customer, which words to use and which to avoid, how to build rapport before pitching a product, how to show and tell that product to a specific shopper, how to close a sale by overcoming objections, and how to follow up.
+At a minimum, training the soft skills of selling covers everything from how to listen to a shopper, how to greet a customer, which words to use and which to avoid, how to build rapport before pitching a product, how to show and tell that product to a specific shopper, how to close a sale by overcoming objections, and how to follow up.

 Why is now the time for retail sales training?
 Watch the video.